rmcwhorter/solidity_portfolio/README.md

 ## Installation instructions:

 Each directory contains a project I've worked on or am working on.
-To build any project, cd into it and run npm install
+To build any project, cd into it and run npm install.
+Everything can be compiled with npx hardhat compile, but the demo scripts will automatically compile everything for you when you run them.

 ## Point Messaing Protocol (./hh)